SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 "Rarity, how do I know I wont just lose all my progress once I'm in front of Rainbow Dash?"
 Fluttershy asked.

-"I saw that coming, and I am prepared, after you are fully able to say it, I am going to barrow a Rainbow Dash costume from Pinkie.
+"I saw that coming, and I am prepared.
+After you are fully able to say it, I am going to barrow a Rainbow Dash costume from Pinkie.
 I will wear the costume and we can practice you asking me out while I'm dressed liked Rainbow," Rarity answered.

-"Oh, my," Fluttershy said, "you thought of everything."
+"Oh, my," Fluttershy said.
+"You thought of everything."

 "I do my best," Rarity said.

-Fluttershy continued her practicing, "Rainbow Dash, W..."
+Fluttershy continued her practicing.
+"Rainbow Dash, W..."

 *You will ask her out.*